WHY AND WHEN TO USE A SEWING MACHINE WALKING FOOT

 Sewing Knits

-Picture from the seasonedhomemaker.com
+Picture by the seasonedhomemaker.com

 Because of the stretchy nature of knit fabrics, they have a tendency to … well … stretch under the presser foot as you sew.
 This is especially true when you’re sewing along the direction of stretch, such as on the hem of a T-shirt, or sewing with very stretchy fabrics, such as rib knit.
 A walking foot helps move knit fabrics evenly so they don’t stretch out of shape.